Raynald Desjardins: Later career

 In 2015, Desjardins was the target of another assassination plot, by Maurice Boucher, head of the Nomads chapter of the Montreal Hells Angels.
 The plot failed and Boucher pleaded guilty to conspiracy to commit murder.

 Conspiracy to commit murder conviction

 A number of individuals were charged with the murder of Montagna, including Desjardins and convicted smuggler Jack Arthur Simpson.
 Law enforcement believe that Montagna was brought to Simpson's home before he was murdered.
 Eventually, Desjardins, Simpson, Vittorio Mirarchi, Calogero Milioto, Pietro Magistrale, Steven D'Addario, Steven Fracas and Felice Racaniello, all admitted to participating in the plot to kill Montagna and accepted plea deals.
-Desjardins pleaded guilty in 2015 to a reduced charge of conspiracy to commit murder, and the following year, he was sentenced to 14 years in prison, including time served.
+Desjardins pleaded guilty in 2015 to a reduced charge of conspiracy to commit murder, and the following year, he was sentenced to 14 years in prison.
 At the time of the sentencing, Desjardins had served "at least the equivalent of a seven-and-a-half-year prison term", since his arrest.